Which treatment for advanced bowel cancer

 There is information about these treatments in the bowel cancer research section.

 All new treatments have to go through the clinical trials process and this takes some years.
 To search for bowel cancer trials, visit our clinical trials database and select 'bowel' from the dropdown menu of cancer types.

 It can be difficult to decide which treatment to try, or whether to have treatment at all, when you have an advanced cancer.
 You will need to consider your quality of life while you are having the treatment.
 The side effects of treatment, as well as stresses such as travelling back and forth to the hospital, can have a big effect on your quality of life.
 Your doctor will explain what they hope to achieve with the different treatments they offer you.
 Some people feel they would like to get an opinion from a second doctor before deciding on their treatment.
 If you would like a second opinion, you can ask your specialist or GP to refer you.

 Your doctor will talk to you about all the options.
 There may also be a counsellor or specialist nurse at the hospital you can talk to.
 You may also want to discuss things with a close relative or friend.
 It can be helpful to talk over difficult decisions with someone outside your circle of family and friends.
 If you would like to contact someone, look at our bowel cancer organisations page.
 To find out more about counselling, look in the counselling section.

-If you want to find people to share experiences with people on line, you could use CancerChat, our online forum.
-Or go through MyWavelength.
-This is a free service that aims to put people with similar medical conditions in touch with each other.
+If you want to find people to share experiences with people online, you could use CancerChat, our online forum.

 Question about cancer?
 Contact our information nurse team